tardisgallifrey/GtkExamples3/README.md

 The work is not yet finished, but I hope to finish it soon.

-The last one I've completed is:
+The last one I've completed is: EntryCompletion

 WARNING: These were set up to run on a Linux PC, using .NET Core 3.1, and Nuget package GtkSharp.